- Noblesville Schools

-Noblesville Schools announced that they have partnered with multiple community organizations to launch a yearlong celebration throughout Noblesville during the 2019-2020 school year in commemoration of the district’s sesquicentennial.
+Noblesville Schools announced today that they have partnered with multiple community organizations, including anniversary presenting sponsor Church Church Hittle + Antrim (CCHA), to launch a yearlong celebration throughout Noblesville during the 2019-2020 school year in commemoration of the district’s sesquicentennial.

 Planning is currently in the works for 150th festivities to honor the district’s history and impact.
-These are expected to include themed events across the community, anniversary dedications, the honoring of “Miller Men and Women”, historical exhibits, an anniversary song, throwback spirit wear, a commemorative coffee table book, product tie-ins at local businesses and more.
+These are expected to include themed events across the community, anniversary dedications, the honoring of select individuals as “Noble Millers” for their exceptional commitment to Noblesville Schools, historical exhibits, an anniversary song, throwback spirit wear, a commemorative coffee table book, product tie-ins at local businesses and more.

 The district has partnered with multiple community organizations to plan and execute the effort, including forming an executive committee with representatives from the City of Noblesville, Noblesville Chamber of Commerce, Conner Prairie, Hamilton East Public Library, Nickel Plate Arts, Noblesville Main Street, NHS Alumni Association, Noblesville Education Foundation, and the Hamilton County Historical Society.